open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 * If the PR is not ready for review, please mark it as [`draft`](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
-* Make sure CLA is signed and CI is clear.
+* Make sure CLA is signed and all required CI checks are clear.
+* Submit small, focused PRs addressing a single concern/issue.
+* Make sure the PR title reflects the contribution.
+* Write a summary that helps understand the change.
+* Include usage examples in the summary, where applicable.
+* Include benchmarks (before/after) in the summary, for contributions that are performance enhancements.

 ### How to Get PRs Merged